HumanOsv/Automaton/README.md

 # Automaton

-We introduce a structural search algorithm implemented in the new **AUTOMATON** program.
-The program consists of two main procedures: in the first one, a discrete population is generated combining rules of a simplified Celular Automaton model with geometrical optimizations (to the nearest stationary point) using an *ab initio* method.
-In the second one, this population is evolved through genetic operations followed by geometrical optimizations (to the nearest stationary point) using an *ab initio* method.
-Additionally, **AUTOMATON** includes a structure-recognition routine, which is used in different stages of the search process to identify and eliminate duplicates.
+AUTOMATON is a hybrid program that combines a probabilistic cellular automata and a genetic algorithm for the global minimum search of clusters and molecules.
+The main procedure consists of two major steps: first, a discrete population is generated combining rules of a simplified Cellular Automata model with geometrical optimizations (to the nearest stationary point) using an ab initio or DFT method; second, this population is primarily evolved through genetic operations, and then followed by geometrical optimizations, towards the nearest stationary point.
+Additionally, AUTOMATON includes a structure-recognition routine, which is used at different stages of the search process to identify and eliminate duplicate structures.

 # Getting Started

 **1)	Step Zero**

-Before starting to install, copying or calculating stuff is important to know that AUTOMATON isn´t a full or autosuficienct software, it needs an installed calculation software like Gaussian, Mopac or Lammps.
-AUTOMATON use these pre-installed tools for the minima local search.
+Before starting the installation, it is important to know that AUTOMATON is not a full or autonomous software; instead, it needs an assisting program to calculate energies and perform optimizations like Gaussian, Mopac or Lammps.
+AUTOMATON uses these pre-installed tools for the minima local search on the potential energy surface (PES).

-**1. Install external softwares.**
+**1. Installing external softwares.**

   •	Mopac (http://openmopac.net/Download_MOPAC_Executable_Step2.html)